 Deauville is the Cannes of the north.
 The ritzy, luxurious seaside town attracts the rich and beautiful.

 It’s a haven for wealthy Parisians leaving the city for the seaside break.
-The big attractions are the stunning architecture, pretty streets, art and film festivals, and luxury shopping.
+The big attractions are stunning architecture, pretty streets, art and film festivals, and luxury shopping.

 Deauville is energetic in winter and summer, unlike other villages, making it pleasant to live here all year round.